Cross-posted at The Western Right, Right Michigan, and Red Racing Horses. This post was last updated on August 20, 2018.

 Former Genesee Treasurer Dan Kildee succeeded his uncle Dale Kildee in 2012.
 Travis Wines is the R candidate.

 CD12: 55-43 CD14: 56-40 CD16: 59-36 McCain: 45 Romney: 50 Trump 51.3

 Moderate Republican Fred Upton has won by wide margins since defeating conservative Mark Siljander in 1986.
 Upton defeated Western Michigan University professor Paul Clements in 2014 and 2016.
 Clements tried to run again, but was disqualified due to not having enough valid signatures.
-D candidates are former Kellogg lobbyist George Franklin, Matt Longjohn, David Benac, and Rich Eichholz.
+Doctor Matt Longjohn beat George Franklin, David Benac, and Rich Eichholz for the D nomination.

 District 7 (south-central Michigan) Safe Republican.